 #10 – Sematext

-Sematext is an advanced all-in-one monitoring tool designed to help DevOps teams monitor entire IT systems.
+Sematext is an advanced all-in-one monitoring service designed to help DevOps teams monitor entire IT systems.
 Its customer base includes eBay, Instagram and Etsy.

 It offers monitoring for application performance, logs, servers, containers, processes, databases, networks, uptime, websites, APIs, JVMs and inventories.

 Like New Relic, its technical monitoring tools enable development teams to receive alerts about code-related and server errors across their entire stack, not just a web page.

 Alerts integrate with Slack, PagerDuty, email, mobile push notifications and more.

 The tool’s server monitoring is even compatible with AWS, Microsoft Azure, Google Cloud Platform, DigitalOcean, IBM Cloud and more.

 Pricing: Free plans are available for all services.
 Pricing for premium infrastructure monitoring starts at $0.007/container host per hour.
 Pricing for premium integration monitoring starts at $0.035/agent per hour.